jeremyklein/P2-Investigate-a-Dataset/Titanic/Titanic.md

 At the 99% confidence level, I must reject H<sub>0</sub> and Accept H<sub>a</sub> that survival and age are not independent.

-# Conclusion.
+# Conclusion:

 In conclusion, I have found that age, gender, and class all seemed to have a statistically significant relationship with the survival rate of passengers on the titanic.
+Further I have explored some of the intricacies of titles in 1912 and have a greater sense of the underlying data.

+## Limitations of the report

-It is important to note that the dataset had values for age missing.
+The dataset had values for age missing.
 Records without age were removed from the dataset.

-Further I have explored some of the intricacies of titles in 1912 and have a greater sense of the underlying data.
+Removing this data from the data set my bias percieved relationship between age and survival.

+Further, the dataset provided for this analysis was only a sample of the total population aboard the Titanic, and in some places data was missing.
+Because the data was not anonymized, it would be possible to further research and enrich the dataset.
+Due to the fact that I am doing this project on my own time, it was important for me to limit the scope in order to makes sure that I will complete the project.
+I look forward to investigate this data further.